claymager/idris2-pkgs/docs/getting-started.md

   A nix expression of key-value pairs roughly corresponding to a JSON Object or a Python dictionary.

-- **derivation**:

-  Build instructions for some output.
+- **derivation**: Build instructions for some output

-  Informally, this is an `attrset` with the special property that it can be coerced to a path, which points to the outputs of those instructions (a.k.a. the **realisation** of that derivation).
+  Informally, a derivation is an `attrset` with the special property that it can be coerced to a path into the nix store (a.k.a. the **realisation** of that derivation).

 - **realisation**:
   Build output of a derivation

-  The result of running `nix build` on some derivation; this is a path into the Nix store, and the contents at that path.
+  A realisation is is the result of running `nix build` on some derivation; this is a path into the Nix store, and the contents at that path.

 - **package**: Derivation of an Idris2 project

-  The output of [buildIdris](buildIdris.md) or it's wrapper [idrisPackage](idrisPackage.md).
+  A package is the output of [buildIdris](buildIdris.md) or it's wrapper [idrisPackage](idrisPackage.md).

   The realisation of a package is typically the executable produced by `idris2 --build`, plus whatever it needs to run.

-  In addition to the standard derivation attrs, it contains `asLib`, `withSource`, and `docs`; each of which are derivations of their own..
+In addition to the standard derivation attrs, it contains `asLib`, `withSource`, and `docs`; each of which are derivations of their own.

 - **library**: Derivation of `<package>.asLib`, or its realisation

   When idris2 package `p` wants to import modules from another package `q`, it depends on the library of `q`.
-The library typically contains only the `ttc` files of the package.
+The library typically contains only the `ttc` files of the dependency.

 - **source**:
   - As a package component: